Pinellas CARES Nonprofit Partnership Fund

 How do individuals get help from the Fund?

 The Fund will support existing programs and organizations that provide direct support to individuals.
 This fund will not provide financial assistance to individuals themselves.
-We have other forms of support for individuals.

 How will the fund be managed?